 This three-hour cacophony of noise, smoke and fireworks borders on dangerous so should be attended with an escape route in mind, safety goggles and patience.
 The crowds are massive and YOU are part of the parade – there are spectator stands.

-Then, on Thursday, October 18, each shrine will hold their own Lantern Pole lowering ceremony which usually runs from 15.00-17.00pm.
+Then, on Thursday, October 18, each shrine will hold its own Lantern Pole lowering ceremony which usually runs from 15.00-17.00pm.

 Note: In 2020 the Vegetarian Festival will be held between October 16th and 25th!…